veos-sxarr-NEC/neoSYCL/README.md

 nsc++ [source file]
 ./a.out

 - nsc++ use kout command to generate host code and device code.
+The device code include the kernel routine.
 - The host code works on VH and the device code works on VE.
 - g++ compiles the host code and makes a.out.
 - nc++ compiles the device code and transforms it into kernel-ve.so that is executed on VE through AVEO.

+The device code which includes kernel routine can be executed on VH too.
+In this case the nsc++ command requires "--device cpu" to be specified as follows and the device code is compiled by g++.

+nsc++ --device cpu [source file]
+./a.out

 ## Example